appium/appium/docs/en/appium-setup/troubleshooting.md

 and send a message.
 Please include the following:

 * How you're running Appium (Appium.app, npm, source)
+* What operating system you are using
+* What device and version you are testing against (i.e. Android 4.4, or iOS 7.1)
+* Whether you are running against a real device or a simulator/emulator
 * The client-side and server-side errors you're getting (i.e., "In Python this is the exception I get in my test script, and here's a link to a paste of the Appium server output)